PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 ## H3
 Uses custom close source firmware. **Not compatible with Mayhem.
-Do not buy or support.**
+Do not buy or support as it's a scam**